sajchania/planerv2-client/README.md

 ## Introduction

 This document contains information on how to use planer-v2 application.
 The application uses QBit libraries (https://github.com/advantageous/qbit).
+The application was tested using Ubuntu 16.04.

 ## Installation and running a demo